Marklin2289/polygon-learning/markdown/pyth/PYTH_SOLANA_WALLET.md

 This component is necessary because we want to display the amount of SOL tokens & the amount of SPL tokens in our wallet (the USDC stablecoin is the SPL token we're referring to here).
 We'll also want to display the total value ("worth") of the combined amounts, based on the current market price.
 The final piece of the puzzle will be the percentage of change in the total worth of our wallet which will be used to indicate how our liquidation bot is performing.
 A positive percentage indicates a profit overall, and a negative percentage indicates a loss.

-There are two files to be aware of, one is the React component [`components/protocols/pyth/components/Wallet.tsx`](https://github.com/figment-networks/learn-web3-dapp/main/components/protocols/pyth/components/Wallet.tsx) and the other is a collection of helper code [`components/protocols/pyth/lib/wallet.tsx`](https://github.com/figment-networks/learn-web3-dapp/main/components/protocols/pyth/lib/wallet.tsx).
-The React component is responsible for displaying the wallet data, and uses the helper code to fetch and format the data.
+There are two files to be aware of, one is the React component [`components/protocols/pyth/components/Wallet.tsx`](https://github.com/figment-networks/learn-web3-dapp/main/components/protocols/pyth/components/Wallet.tsx) which is what is being displayed on the right side of this page.
+The other is a collection of helper code [`components/protocols/pyth/lib/wallet.tsx`](https://github.com/figment-networks/learn-web3-dapp/main/components/protocols/pyth/lib/wallet.tsx).
+The React component is responsible for displaying the account data, and uses the helper code to fetch and format the data.
 Let's go ahead and break down the helper code for easier understanding!

 # 🚚 Importing dependencies